 Students in this semester course are introduced to the principles, history, and social implications of robotics and experience a hands-on introduction to robotics and engineering, enabling students to combine the skills of a mechanical engineer, project manager, and programmer.

 This semester course takes robotics further by concentrating on advanced topics.
+Students study the use of sensors by adding vision recognition and distance measurement to the autonomous robot built during Robotic Engineering I.

 Research indicates that social and emotional skills help students thrive in school and throughout their lives.